Updated August 11, 2023

-One can Add, Remove or Modify trusted locations from Trusted Locations screen.
+One can Add, Remove or Modify trusted locations from the Trusted Locations screen.

-- Macros is used to make the repetitive complicated task easy and as many times as required.
+- Macros function to automate and repeat complex activities as many times as require.

-- Enabling Macros in Excel can be done through the number of methods.
-Choose the one as per your convenience.
+- Enabling Macros in Excel can be done through a number of methods.
+Choose the one at your convenience.

-- The benefit of enabling Macros is that it exposes the computer to the possibility of running potential malicious code which may reside inside the macros.
+- The benefit of enabling Macros is that it exposes the computer to the possibility of running potentially malicious code that may reside inside the macros.

 This has been a guide to Enable Macros in Excel.
 Here we discussed how to Enable and Disable Macros in Excel through different methods along with practical examples and downloadable excel template.
 You can also go through our other suggested articles –